 Meanwhile, the more you try to fix it, the worse it gets.
 You’re sick to your stomach and stressed out.
 You’re consumed with:

-You focus on how on earth you’ll muster the energy to get up tomorrow to go to work and dodge the landmines.
+You focus on how on earth you’ll muster the energy to get up tomorrow to go to dodge the landmines.
 You spend every minute of your commute into work DREADING dealing with the abuser and the co-workers who believe them.
 You hold back tears.
 You feel nauseous.

 Forget trying to grow in your career.
 Forget having a plan.
 You’re just trying to make it through the day.

-You can’t stop ruminating about the “what ifs,” blaming yourself for what happened, and feeling angry about everything you lost.
+You can’t stop ruminating about the “what ifs,” blaming yourself for what happened and feeling angry about everything you lost.

 Meanwhile, the more you try to fix it, the more you feel frustrated with yourself for not conquering the pain.
 You’re consumed with: